dalibo/emaj/docs/en/rollbackDetails.rst

 The first option is choosen if the foreign key is declared *DEFERRABLE* and does not hold an *ON DELETE* or *ON UPDATE* clause.

-.. _fk_on_partitionned_tables:

-*FOREIGN KEYs* defined on partitionned tables are not supported by E-Maj rollback operations if:
+A :ref:`foreign key defined on a partitioned table<fk_on_partitioned_tables>` is only supported by E-Maj rollback operations if:

-* tables/partitions linked by these keys do not all belong to the same tables groups to process,
+    • tables/partitions linked by the foreign key all belong to the same tables groups to process
+    • and the foreign key is of type *DEFFERABLE*
-* and these keys are of type *IMMEDIATE* or hold *ON DELETE* or *ON UPDATE* clauses.
+    • and the foreign key does not hold a *ON DELETE* or *ON UPDATE* clause.

-Indeed, it is impossible to drop and recreate such a foreign key for just a partition.
-As a workaround:

-* foreign keys of type *IMMEDIATE* (the default state) can easily be declared as *DEFERRABLE INITIALY IMMEDIATE*,
-* foreign keys having *ON DELETE* or *ON UPDATE* clauses can be created on each elementary partition.

 Other integrity constraints
 ---------------------------